mohit138/mohit138.github.io/_posts/2020-06-02-ComputerVision.markdown

 __ process pic____

-As it is visisble in the above picture, The first step is to apply gaussian blur of kernel 9 on the image.
+As it is visible in the above picture, The first step is to apply a Gaussian blur of kernel 9 on the image.
 After this, the blurred image is converted to HSV image.
-Now we create a mask to sepetate out the red color in the image.
-A color picker code is used to determine the color range of the ball in a given sample image.
+Now we create a mask to separate the red colour in the image.
+A colour picker code is used to determine the colour range of the ball in a given sample image.
 This range is later used in inRange function to create the mask.

 The obtained image still has some noise after applying the mask.
-To iradicate this error, we first erode the image and then later dialate the image.
-This results in a well defined mask for the ball.
+To eradicate this error, we first erode the image and then later dilate the image.
+This results in a well-defined mask for the ball.
 The contour on this image is detected and a circle is inscribed on the detected contour.

 In this way, ball detection is carried out only with the help of Open CV.